A Survey on Multi-Task Learning: MTL Models

-Recently deep learning becomes popular due to its capacity to learn nonlinear features in many applications and deep models have been used as basic models in MTL.
-Different from the aforementioned models which are shallow since there is only one level of the feature transformation, there are some deep MTL models which can have many layers of the feature transformations.
-For example, similar to the multi-task neural network shown in Fig. \ref{fig_MTLNN_sample}, many deep MTL methods \cite{zllt14,lmzcl15,zlzskyj15,mstgsvwy15,llc15} assume that different tasks share the first several hidden layers and then have task-specific parameters in the subsequent layers.
-Different from these deep MTL methods, a more advanced way is to use a learning-based approach to determine the inputs of hidden layers in different tasks, e.g., the cross-stitch network proposed in \cite{msgh16} to learn task relations in terms of the hidden feature representation, which is a bit similar to the task relation learning approach introduced later.
+} where $\theta_f$, $\theta_c$, $\theta_d$ denote parameters of three networks $N_f$, $N_c$, $N_d$, respectively, $d^i_j\in\{1,\ldots,m\}$ denotes the task index/label of $\mathbf{x}^i_j$, and $l_{ce}(\cdot,\cdot)$ denotes the cross-entropy loss.
+Based on this minimax problem, $N_f$ is to minimize the training loss for all the tasks and maximize the cross-entropy loss to fool the domain network to make the learned feature representation indistinguishable to all the tasks.
+When there is no domain network, this category can reduce to the first category.
+Moreover, in \cite{lqh17}, each task can learn its specific feature representation to increase the expressive power of the whole model.
+The last category is to learn different but related feature representations for different tasks with the cross-stitch network \cite{msgh16} as a representative model.
 Specifically, given two tasks $A$ and $B$ with an identical network architecture, $x^{i,j}_A$ ($x^{i,j}_B$) denotes the hidden feature outputted by the $j$th unit of the $i$th hidden layer for task $A$ ($B$).
-Then we can define the cross-stitch operation on $x^{i,j}_A$ and $x^{i,j}_B$ as $\left( \right)= \left( \right) \left( \right)$, where $\tilde{x}^{i,j}_A$ and $\tilde{x}^{i,j}_B$ are new hidden features after learning the two tasks jointly.
+Then we can define the cross-stitch operation on $x^{i,j}_A$ and $x^{i,j}_B$ as { $\left( \right)= \left( \right) \left( \right)$}, where $\tilde{x}^{i,j}_A$ and $\tilde{x}^{i,j}_B$ are new hidden features after learning the two tasks jointly.
 When both $\alpha_{AB}$ and $\alpha_{BA}$ equal 0, training the two networks jointly is equivalent to training them independently.
 The network architecture of the cross-stitch network is shown in Fig. \ref{fig_CSN}.
-Here matrix { $\boldsymbol{\alpha}=\left( \right)$} encodes the task relations between the two tasks and it can be learned via the backpropagation method.
-Different from the task relation learning approach whose task relations are defined based on the model parameters, $\boldsymbol{\alpha}$ is based on hidden features.
-Moreover, the adversarial learning is applied to learn common features for MTL in \cite{lqh17}.
+Here matrix $\boldsymbol{\alpha}$, which is defined as { $\boldsymbol{\alpha}\equiv\left( \right)$}, encodes feature-level task relations between the two tasks and it can be learned via the backpropagation method.